netscaler/cloud-native-getting-started/aws/dual-tier/README.md

-# Load balance microserviced based applications using NetScaler (Tier 1 ADC as NetScaler VPX, Tier 2 ADC as NetScaler CPX inside EKS)
+# Load balance microservices based applications using NetScaler (Tier 1 ADC as NetScaler VPX, Tier 2 ADC as NetScaler CPX inside EKS)

 In this guide you will learn: